-Prerequisites: EG 2, Mech 6 or 8, IE 24.
+Prerequisites: EG 2, Mech 12, IE 24.
 A course in mechanical design for industrial engineering students.
 Among topics treated are mechanisms, elements of machines, materials and their use in design, heat treatment, and dimensioning for production.
 In addition, various thermal, fluid and mechanical systems are analyzed, making use of the mechanical engineering laboratories.
-The following graduate course is open to undergraduate students with adviser's approval: